ozkar99/byol/README.md

 # byol

-Code for bring your own lisp:
+Code for build your own lisp:

 http://www.buildyourownlisp.com/

+- linux/osx only as it depends on the readline library (tho you can shim it for windows)